SEKOIA-IO/documentation/docs/xdr/features/detect/iocdetection.md

 ### Which event fields are verified when performing IOC detection?

-The tables below indicate the ECS event fields that are verified by IOC detection and which detection method is possible: Sekoia Intelligence Feed and/or IOC Collections.
+The tables below list the ECS event fields that are verified by IOC detection and if they are supported by Sekoia Intelligence Feed rule and/or by IOC Collections.

-#### User
+#### User fields

 | Event field | Verified by Sekoia Intelligence | Verified by IOC Collections |
 | --- | --- | --- |